High Dimensional Distributed Gradient Descent with Arbitrary Number of Byzantine Attackers: Semi-verified Mean Estimation

+Our algorithm for semi-verified mean estimation is shown in Algorithm \ref{alg}, which is partially motivated by the Subspace Isotropic Filtering (SIFT) algorithm proposed in \cite{diakonikolas2021list}.
+The idea is illustrated in Figure \ref{fig:illustrate}.
+The procedures are explained as follows.

-Here we describe the algorithm as following, and the formal statement is shown in Algorithm \ref{alg}.
-This algorithm is partially motivated by \cite{diakonikolas2021list}.
-Initialize $S=S_0$.
-Firstly, we use a prefilter (step \ref{step: prefilter}) to remove the samples whose norms are too large.
-The prefilter is practically not necessary, and the threshold is also not important.
-This step is mainly used to simplify theoretical analysis.
-Then we remove points in $S$ iteratively.
-We manage to ensure that most of the removed points are corrupted, so that $S$ gradually becomes cleaner.
+(1) \textit{Initialization and prefiltering.} Let $S_0=\{1,\ldots,m \}$ be the indices of all untrusted samples and initialize $S=S_0$.
+We use a prefilter (step 2) to remove the samples whose norms are too large.
+This step is mainly used to simplify the theoretical analysis, and may not be necessary in practice.